Hello.

 This was the 1980s: miners’ strikes, anti-nuclear marches, Maggie, Reagan and Gorbachev, political arguments around the kitchen table and a changing world that seemed full of hope and contradiction.

 From the outside, you see the professional life: films, campaigns, awards, clients, skills developed over time.
 But all creative work is shaped by the life lived underneath it.
-The place we come from, people we’ve loved, losses we’ve survived, contradictions we carry.
+The places we come from, people we’ve loved, losses we’ve survived, contradictions we carry.
 The ways in which we belong, and never fully will.

 Filmmaking ethos.